 it produced little music.
 The bellows were easy enough to make leak

 proof but the one of the reeds was broken and it took a great deal of

 work with a small file to manufacture another which vibrates but not

 quite in tune!
 The original feet were missing and had been replaced

 with cut down clothes pegs.
-A friend has made me four new feet which I
+More recently a friend made me four new

 believe are of the correct size and style.
 At some time in the past the